qiz-li/lovelace-soft-ui/README.md

                                       - width: 5px
                                       - height: 60px
                                   type: 'custom:button-card'
-# The first button in the bottom, you can change the icon here.
+# The third button in the bottom, you can change the icon here.
 In my case it is a set top box.
                                 - icon: 'mdi:set-top-box'
                                   show_icon: true
                                   show_name: false